saili109/jupyter-dataprocess/README.md

 # jupyter-dataprocess

-Jupyter-dataprocess is a library to disaply Jupyter Widgets for data cleaning and preprocessing.
+Jupyter-dataprocess is a library to display Jupyter Widgets for data cleaning and preprocessing.

 ## Installation